PREVIOUS: ACoAs & Bs (#1)

 — a reaction to us from their unhealed damage (buttons) which never had anything to do with us

 ii.
 RISK: We developed a fear of taking any kind of risk, because it wasn’t safe to be ourselves at home where it should have been.
-How could we expect it to be safe anywhere else, with strangers?
+How could we expect it to be safe anywhere else in the world, with strangers?

 This unconsciously created a fear of ‘leaving home‘ (S & I), so even if we physically move far away, we’re internally loyal to the very system that crippled us, by staying attached to their toxic rules!

-We isolate or stay & stay in harmful situations, with unavailable or abusive people, don’t follow our dreams, or if we try – stop short of reaching our goals….
+We isolate or stay & stay in harmful situations & with unavailable or abusive people, don’t follow our dreams, or if we try – we stop short of reaching our goals….

 iii.
-INTENSITY: Given the message that we were “too much” for them, our child’s grandiosity made us conclude that we were ‘negatively powerful’ – that if we were so detrimental to our family, we would naturally hurt everyone else in the world too – especially with our rage – making us afraid to let anyone get too close to us as adults
+INTENSITY: Given the message that we were “too much” for them, our child’s grandiosity made us conclude that we were ‘negatively powerful.
+The conclusion was that IF we were so detrimental to our family, we would naturally hurt everyone else in the world too – especially with our rage – making us afraid to let anyone get too close to us as adults.

 To US — we get used by others